RogerTorra/yeoman_angularjs/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

-Base Demo TFG
+Yeoman AngularJS project generator
 ============

 Angularjs project Web
 ============

-This is the repository of the base demo TFG Project.
+This is the repository of the Yeoman and demo TFG Project.
 It provides an starting point for an angularJS project

 ### Quick Start